-Grades of "Incomplete": No incomplete grades will be given.
+Grades of "Incomplete": No incomplete grades will be given, unless in the case of a documentable extraordinary circumstance.

 Course Completion Policy: All work must be completed by the end of the semester.
-A "WU" grade will be given to students who do not, at the very least, complete the multiple-choice quizzes.
+A "WU" grade will be given to students who do not: